jfelipefg17/jfelipefg17/README.md

 <h3 align="center">Back-end Developer</h3>

 - Fifth semester student of Computer Science at EAFIT University in Colombia, interested in the area of back-end development, with Java, Spring, MySQL technologies.
-Certified courses in scrum, agile methods, programming and many more things, I am interested also in technologies like Go and PHP, I try to learn every day more of this beautiful world of development.
+Certified courses in scrum, agile methods, programming and many more things, I am interested also in technologies like Go and PHP, I try to learn every day more of this beautiful world of development ❤️ .

 <h1 align="center"></h1>